denoland/deno/docs/getting_started/first_steps.md

 ### Making an HTTP request

-Something a lot of programs do is fetching data from a webserver via an HTTP request.
-Let's write a small program that fetches a file and prints the content to the terminal.
+Many programs use HTTP requests to fetch data from a webserver.
+Let's write a small program that fetches a file and prints its contents out to the terminal.

 Just like in the browser you can use the web standard [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API to